-International experts will discuss current research, explore knowledge gaps, and identify opportunities in lymphatic disease research.
-People with lymphedema, lipedema, and other lymphatic diseases will share their personal experiences.
-Workshop organizers hope the event will build collaborative partnerships among scientists, clinicians, patients, and patient advocates.
-Featured topics include lymphedema and the role of lymphatics in obesity.
+The workshop brought together international experts—including researchers, clinicians, community and federal partners—who presented the current state of research, explored knowledge gaps, and identified novel opportunities in lymphatic disease research.
+Community representatives with lymphedema, lipedema, and other lymphatic diseases shared their personal experiences during the event.
+The workshop aimed to provide a platform for collaborative partnerships among scientists, clinicians, patients, and patient advocates.
+Featured areas of active research included lymphedema and the role of lymphatics in health and disease states with particular emphasis in the digestive system and obesity.

 - State of Research in Lymphatics

 - Lymphatics in Inflammation and Diseases of the Gastrointestinal System

 - The Community’s Perspective: Living with Lymphatic Disease

 - New Technologies in Lymphatic Imaging and Mapping